EthanJWright/vs-tasks.nvim/README.md

     - run tasks in a horizontal or vertical split terminal
 - ✏️  edit input variables that will be used for the session
 - Use VS Code's [variables](https://code.visualstudio.com/docs/editor/variables-reference) in the command (limited support, see desired features)
+- ⟳ Run tasks from your history, sorted by most used

 ## Example